fmmr/drimon/README.md

 TODO: wifi 50 meter outdoor through walls.
 Hacked antenna on a 30-pin
 ### light sensor
 TODO: tried 3 different locations - ended up with hald-dome diffuser in roof top.
+Typically will not measure anything below 0.5lux or higgher than ca 50000lux.
 ### Thingspeak
 TODO: describe